 These disruptions with AI sound amazing, but who is leading the charge for AI development?
 In a nutshell, the leaders are Google(GOOGL), Facebook(FB), IBM(IBM), and Apple(AAPL) in the United States.
 China is also working nonstop in the race for AI dominance.
 Chinese firms such as Tencent(TCEHY), Baidu(BIDU), and Alibaba(BABA) are all working towards becoming AI driven titans.
 China has a great ecosystem for AI, all thanks to the mass population of well over 1.3 billion people providing astronomical amounts of data a daily basis.
 There is also no shortage of talent within the space, with top Chinese firms paying whatever it takes to get the top researchers in the field.
 The government works closely with these firms and even subsidizes their research and development processes to aid the development of this what will soon be a multibillion-dollar industry.

 Google(GOOGL) is doing many interesting things in the AI space, from predicting the properties of molecules with machine learning to discovering exoplanets by distant stars, and simple things such as improving Google translate with machine learning to increase translation quality.
+It also is rumoured to come out with transcription services, and will initially provide corporate transcription services.
 As I said earlier, AI is heavily reliant on data and lucky for Google they have plenty of data to play with.
 It’s no secret that Google probably knows more about you than most of your friends.
 If you use chrome and have a Gmail account then they most likely know your name, gender, birthdate, cell phone number, recent searches, websites you’ve visited, your exact location over the past several years, your interests, where you work, where you live, your YouTube searches, etc. This sounds a bit frightening at first, but without knowing things like these you wouldn’t receive a customized user experience.
 You can see everything Google knows about you here.
 Since Google has all this data, it allows them to better develop their AI systems to do several different things, branching out into multiple industries.
 Here are some neat experiments that people are doing with Google.

 Up next is IBM with their AI product better known as Watson.
 Watson isn’t much different from other AI projects, besides the fact that IBM has wrapped all its abilities into a product that can help clients with a number of tasks including accelerating research and discovery, anticipating and preempting disruptions, detecting liabilities and mitigating risk, etc. IBM is a company with a rich history stemming all the way back from the early 1900’s when it was originally called the Computing Tabulating Recording Corporation.
 They’ve always had a presence in the business world with products like the Selectric typewriter in 1964, the floppy disk in 1971 (better known today as the save icon), and the Personal Computer ten years later.
 In recent years however IBM has struggled to keep their status as the world’s go-to tech company, but they aim to regain their lost ground with their Watson product as they see AI as a substantial part of the future of all businesses.